sisl/ExpFamilyPCA.jl/paper.md

 EPCA is similar to generalized linear models (GLMs) [@GLM].
 Just as GLMs extend linear regression to handle a variety of response distributions, EPCA generalizes PCA to accommodate data with noise drawn from any exponential family distribution, rather than just Gaussian noise.
 This allows EPCA to address a broader range of real-world data scenarios where the Gaussian assumption may not hold (e.g., binary, count, discrete distribution data).

-## Related Work

-Exponential family PCA was introduced by @EPCA, and several papers have extended the technique [@LitReview].
-While there have been advances, EPCA remains the most well-studied variation of PCA in reinforcement learning and sequential decision-making [@Roy].

 # API

 ## Usage